subho57/cis-benchmark-docs-and-controls-generator/README.md

 **NOTE**:
 - This tool is still in development and may not work as expected.
 - This tool is tested with CIS Microsoft Azure Foundations Benchmark v3.0.0 - XLSX
+- This tool is tested with CIS Amazon Web Services Benchmark v3.0.0 - XLSX
 - This tool requires one to have the CIS Secure Suite Membership to download the CIS benchmarks in XLSX format.

 ## Prerequisites